Contact Us | Email: AAC-DMC@du.edu | 303-871-3670

 The Digital Media Center at the Anderson Academic Commons, which is open to DU students, faculty, staff, and alumni, is a self-service computer lab for video production, graphic design, audio production, motion graphics, and web design.
 The Digital Media Center staff provides support and expertise to all users, both beginner and advanced, to help them become proficient in high-end creative and professional environments.

-DU’s Digital Media Center is now online!
+DU’s Digital Media Center is now offering online assistance!

 How it Works:

-- First, fill out our Request Form to let us know that you would like to meet with us
+- First, fill out our Workshop Request Form to let us know that you would like to meet with us

 - Crush your creative project with our assistance!